Effective: October 1, 1993

 The supervisor must interview and hire the student as well as handle disciplinary actions.

-The supervisor must return the "Student Employment Certification" or "College Work-Study Certification" card the student must return all necessary paperwork to the Career Center before payroll can be set up.
-New hires and/or wage rate changes will not be processed if they are not received by the Career Center at least seven days prior to the end of the payroll month.
+The supervisor must return the "Student Employment Certification" or "College Work-Study Certification" card and the student must return all necessary employment paperwork to Business Services before payroll can be set up.
+New hires and/or wage rate changes may not be processed if they are not received by Business Services at least seven days prior to the end of the payroll month.

 During Summer Semester, a student may work up to 40 hours per week, but if they are not enrolled for at least 6 credits, they will be classified as a temporary employee until they change their credit load the following semester.

 Wage rates.
-All wage rates must be consistent and comply with the guidelines and policies in place.
+All wage rates must be consistent and comply with the guidelines and policies in place as directed by the Director of Human Resources.
 If an error is made concerning student hourly wages, and does not comply with these guidelines, the student will be given a six month grace period during which time they will receive the original salary.
-After six months, the student’s hourly wage will be amended to meet the guidelines.
+After six months, the student's hourly wage will be amended to meet the guidelines.

-If the supervisor wishes to increase a student's wage rate, a Student Employee Wage Rate Request must be received and approved by the Career Center.
+If the supervisor wishes to increase a student's wage rate, a Student Employee Wage Rate Request must be received and approved by the Director of Human Resources.

 Student employees are covered under Worker's Compensation but are not eligible for benefits such as vacation pay, sick leave pay, employer health insurance, retirement contributions, or unemployment compensation.